Intrinsic value is the future value of an asset. Let’s see how Warren Buffett calculates Intrinsic value and use his formula on Indian stocks

 Let us take Divi’s Lab as our first example.
 It is expected to be in the high growth phase for the next few years.

-Still, at the current market cap of 60k Crores, it will need 15 years off a consistent 20%+ growth rate to generate total profit from operations.
+Still, the current market cap of 60k Crores will need 15 years of a consistent 20%+ growth rate to generate total profit from operations.

 Let’s assume you have 60k Crores.
 So you want to buy Divi’s Lab.